ggosti/learningRNN/README.md

 ```

 To make the training set and the validation set I generate several trajectories
 with different initial states.
-All this trajectories are put in a list `seqs`:
+All these trajectories are put in a list `seqs`:
 ```python
     seqs = []
     seeds = np.random.choice((2**N) , size=1400, replace=False)